predatorq/OC-DELL-OptiPlex7040MICRO/.github/README-en.md

 ## Opencore version and kexts

 - Opencore 0.7.8 0.8.2 **0.8.4**
-- ～～The latest version of BlueToolFixup is not available on my machine, use version 2.6.2 instead.～～ use 2.6.3
+- ～～The latest version of BlueToolFixup is not available on my machine, use version 2.6.2 instead～～ use 2.6.3

 ## Statements